Bartvds/mocha-unfunk-reporter/README.md

 > console reporter without funkyness

-makes mocha windows console friendly, with output similar to default spec reporter
+## What?

+unfunk mocha reporter is a spec-style reprter that sucks less in windows console.

 ## Develop

-Built using grunt and TypeScript: run `$ grunt` to rebuild and run visual test
+uses grunt and TypeScript: run `$ grunt` to rebuild and run visual test